 Healing Paths, Inc. is a leading provider of trauma recovery therapy in Bountiful, Utah.
 Whether you’re suffering from behavioral addiction, drug addiction, or struggling in your marriage and family relationships, we can often find a traumatic event which is preventing the type of healthy growth you’re looking for in adulthood.
 PTSD can be a factor for people who’ve faced obvious traumas, like those in war, but there are smaller traumas, which can also affect you like PTSD.

 Smaller Traumas Causing Severe Pain

 It’s not hard to identify big traumas in your life.
 War combat, a car accident, abuse, death, and divorce all carry the weight of something that can leave a lasting impact in your life.
-Many seek recovery treatment when they face these life-changing events.
+Many of our Utah clients seek therapy when they face these life-changing events.

 Contact Us for a Free Trauma Therapy Evaluation